ianbrault/wifi-lamp/README.md

 The main components of this repository are:

 - `setup_wifi`: a script used to configure the WiFi connection on a device
-- `lamp_cli`: a program which runs on a device and acts as a WebSocket client which sends/receives messages to/from the paired device, and additionally controls the actual lamp LEDs on the device
+- `lamp_dev_cli`: a program that runs on a device and acts as a WebSocket client which sends/receives messages to/from the paired device, and additionally controls the actual lamp LEDs on the device
 - `lamp_srv`: a central WebSocket server used to facilitate communication between users and devices
 - `lamp_protocol`: a library containing common WebSocket utilities shared between `lamp_srv` and `lamp_cli`
+- `dbg_usr_cli`: a command-line program that emulates user client functionality

 ## Initial Setup (for the developer)